Copyright © 2020 DigXchange. All Rights Reserved.

 Bio: Chloé is is passionate about making innovative, evidence-based whole-person care more accessible through new technologies (and data!).
 Prior to joining Salesforce she spent the last 4 years scaling one of Canada’s leading virtual care providers, most recently establishing their Clinical Quality and Patient Experience Department.
 She has also coordinated a Home Palliative Care program, and practiced in Acute Medicine & Hematology-Oncology.
 She is based in Montreal, Canada.

-The goal of a digital transformation is to be able to react quickly and adapt to constant change, both expected and unexpected.
+Abstract: The goal of a digital transformation is to be able to react quickly and adapt to constant change, both expected and unexpected.
 In this talk, we will examine how the four key metrics of the 2019 State of DevOps report: Deployment Frequency, Change Failure Rate, Time to Restore Service, and Lead Time for Changes can be seen as a lenses into how to enable adaptability and as a result transformation and growth.

 We have the math that proves that elite performers on the DevOps report measures are more than twice as likely to achieve their organizations performance goals, let’s talk about what that means for DX.